jush22/My_projects/README.md

-# My_projects
+# C-ASSEMBLER
-This is the final project of the course "Systems Programming Laboratory" in the Open universitry of Israel
+This project implements an Assembler for a specialized symbolic assembly language.
+The software translates source code into machine code following the instractions in MAMAN 14